newrelic/newrelic-exporter-specs/Common.md

 Being able to identify what generated, measured, collected, and transmitted telemetry to New Relic is essential to providing a curated customer experience.
 This section describes the attributes are used to identify these dimensions of the telemetry origins.

-The following table is an overview for quick reference all the attributes defined in the following sub-sections.
+The following table is an overview for quick reference of all the attributes defined in the following sub-sections.

 | Attribute | REQUIRED/RECOMMENDED/OPTIONAL |
 | --------- | ----------------------------- |